elvis-gene/coding-practice/Udacity/course/Notes/Trees.md

 Terminologies: leaf, height, depth, level

+Depth goes from root to the last child node.
+Height starts from the last child node to the root.
-The height is the oppostive of depth
+The height is the oppostive of depth.